jmarshrossney/portable-jules/README.md

 # Build JULES
 devbox run jules-build

-# Run JULES with the configuration provided in run/point
+# Run JULES with the configuration provided in run/loobos
-devbox run jules-run run/point
+devbox run jules-run run/loobos

 # (Work in progress!)
 Analyse the outputs
 # devbox run jupyterlab
 ```

+These steps have been tested and found to succeed on the following platforms:

+- Ubuntu 22.04
+- Datalabs

 ## What's the point?